Riksbank rates are interest rates that the Riksbank determines or has previously fixed.

 The deposit and lending rate

-The deposit rate is the rate of interest banks receive when they deposit funds in their accounts at the Riksbank overnight and is normally 0.10 percentage points lower than the repo rate.
+The deposit rate is the interest rate that banks receive when they deposit funds in their accounts at the Riksbank overnight in the standing deposit facility and it is currently 0.10 percentage points lower than the policy rate.

-The lending rate is the rate of interest banks pay when they borrow overnight funds from the Riksbank and is normally 0.10 percentage points higher than the repo rate.
+The lending rate is the interest rate that banks pay when they borrow funds from the Riksbank overnight in the standing loan facility and it is currently 0.10 percentage points higher than the policy rate.

 The marginal rate

-The marginal rate was the Riksbank's policy rate from December 1985 until the end of May 1994, when it was replaced with the repo rate.
+The marginal rate was the Riksbank’s policy rate from December 1985 until the end of May 1994, when it was replaced by the repo rate (on 8 June 2022, the Riksbank’s repo rate changed name to the Riksbank’s policy rate).

 The Riksbank’s reference rate